Troopers charge woman with DUI/drugs in crash with school bus

 She was admitted to the hospital Friday and had not been booked into the Glynn County Detention Center as of Saturday.

 The school bus was carrying 16 passengers, mostly Glynn Academy high school students, according to McKinney and county schools police chief Rod Ellis.
-Some of the students onboard attended Glynn Middle School, Ellis said.
+Some of the students on the bus attend Glynn Middle School, Ellis said.

+The injuries were mostly complaints of muscle soreness and neck pain, Ellis said.

 McKinney said the bus had stopped on U.S. 82 to pick up a student.
-After the girl stepped onto the bus, the bus driver was just beginning to move again when O’Connor allegedly smashed into the back of the bus in a 2020 silver Dodge Caravan, McKinney said.
+After the female student stepped onto the bus, the bus driver was just beginning to move again when O’Connor allegedly smashed into the back of the bus in a 2020 silver Dodge Caravan, McKinney said.

 The vehicle’s speedometer indicated O’Connor was traveling at 64 mph upon impact, McKinney said.
 The Caravan was totaled.